 I was passive in my previous job.
-The thought of having to browse through new career options exhausted me.
+Exhausted by the thought of having to browse through new career options.
 I wanted a change but I didn’t know how to go about it and the thought of risking my current job security only terrified me further.

 I was comfortably uncomfortable.

 I decided I needed to let people in to help me figure things out and this prompted me to reach out to colleagues, family and friends.
 And all of a sudden, I began to make progress.
-I spoke to my colleagues; I spoke to trusted contacts who had also been through a similar situation.
+I spoke to my colleagues; I spoke to trusted contacts who have experience from similar situations.
 By making the effort to network with people from various industries my eyes were opened to a world of career possibilities.

 And the outcome?
 New connections, new ideas, and most of all – accountability.
 This got the ball rolling.

-2. Act it out, don’t figure it out.
+2. To create change you need to act it out, don’t figure it out.

 “Instead of thinking of the repercussions of action, you should also be asking yourself, ‘what are the costs of inaction?” – Tim Ferriss.